hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 This error can be ignored if the deployment is already successful.
 You can check the deploy status by visiting `Deployment - Deployment center - Logs` in the Azure portal.

 # azureFunctions/deploy
 This action will upload and deploy the project to Azure Functions.
 The parameter `workingDirectory` can be removed if you want to run this command in the project root.
+The parameter `resourceId` can be removed if you don't plan to actually deploy, but just want to test the preparation of the upload (e.g. packaging or compiling the docker image)

 ## Syntax:
 ```